8128/LC-solution/readme.md

     Height[] find the continous heigh; Left: if equal to zero,add one, if not show the number.
 Right:all five, if equal to zero, minus one, if not , show the number.
 Then the minus result will be the continous length, ans the height shows the depth

-139. Word Break:
+86. Word Break:

     Firstly test whether the string contains the word in dictionary, stored them in dp[length], use the second cursor to find the point where the former part is recorded and the second part contains the word in dictionary.

-198. House Robber
+87. House Robber

     Store premax and current max, current max is to choose add the largest one from the next two values

+88. Unique Binary Search Trees

+    The possibility from left and the possibility from right

+    Eg. When 4 is put into 123, then we can take any one number out and split the question into left part and right part which will not over 3

+    i: different root   j:different length of left side and right side

+    assume the number is put into the line, and we take out the number from the i position, then left side is G[i-1]and right is G[n-i]

+279. Perfect Squares

+     Make sure you iterate every square for the number, because 12's best answer is not dp[9]+dp[3], but dp[4]+dp[4]+dp[4]

 ## Queue and Stack